cszyzhang/RISurConv/README.md

 ## Usage
 ### Pretrained Models
 We provide pretrained models for all the experiments in this work.
 Please download the zip file [**HERE**](https://1drv.ms/u/c/1cd2dc535b9bd761/EexVLK4B1hNHs-7VLxIPNzUBAwJuvvnV5esXl7iCRuhbNQ?e=1poaOn).
 The zip file contains the pretrained models as well as the training log files.
 Unzip the log fold under the project folder.
-Make sure that folder architectures as as follows:
+Make sure that folder architectures are as follows:
 ```
 │data/
 ├── FG3D